muhammadazhar15/project_azhar/README.md

  <img src="Project4-robot_line_follower/Image/robot%20LF.jpeg" height="250px">
 </div>

-* This project is used to teach students in [MA Darussalam Jombang](https://emispendis.kemenag.go.id/dashboard/?content=madrasah&action=lbg&nss=131235170053) introduced embedded systems and robotics
+* This project is used to introduce students in [MA Darussalam Jombang](https://emispendis.kemenag.go.id/dashboard/?content=madrasah&action=lbg&nss=131235170053) about embedded systems and robotics
 * This robot uses Arduino nano as microcontroller and use C/C++ programming language in Arduino IDE
 * There are 3 main board in this robot: Sensor, Core, and Driver
 * This line followe use 14 line sensors (consist a pair of LED and Photodiode) with switching method, only need 7 ADC to read sensors data